Krishnamohan33/expense-ai-intelligence-system-/README.md

 You are free to:

 * Use
 * Modify
 * Distribute
 * Use commercially

-As long as the original license and author credit are included.

 ---

-## Credits
+## ⚠️ Credit Requirement

-If you use this project in your work, research, application, or product, it would be appreciated if you provide credit:
+If you use this project, models, or system in any form (personal, academic, or commercial), you **must provide credit**:

 **Krishnamohan Yagneswaran**

-This helps support further development and recognition of the project.

 ---

 ## Future Improvements

 * Web application interface
-* Mobile application integration
+* Mobile app integration
 * API deployment
 * Real-time analytics
+* Multi-currency trained models

 ---

 ## Conclusion

-This project demonstrates how multiple machine learning techniques can be combined into a single intelligent system.
-It is simple, practical, and scalable for real-world applications.
+This project demonstrates how multiple machine learning models can be combined into a single intelligent financial system.
+It is simple, scalable, and ready for real-world usage.

 ---

 **Created by:**
 Krishnamohan Yagneswaran